Glossary

 Imperative

-Imperativ; expresses commands and requests, can be used with du, ihr, Sie, wir
+Imperativ; expresses commands, orders and requests.
+Can be used with du, ihr, Sie, wir.

 Imperfekt